Wiivolution/emulator/README.md

-# Wii-Emulator : An accurate emulator for the Wii
+# AccuRVL : An accurate Wii emulator